rlew631/presstamfg/README.md

 - Manufacturing:
   - cycle through the materials when clicking CNC, laser cutting etc.
   - make cards have the title text all at the same level, center the images and figure out buttons after that

+  - Contact:
+    - Figure out how to reduce the space between the "key" and "value" columns